w-red/RxExtends4WinForms/README.md

 ## Acknowledgements

-Special thanks to dotnet team [Rx.NET](https://github.com/dotnet/reactive) contributors.
+Special thanks to .NET Foundation and [Rx.NET](https://github.com/dotnet/reactive) contributors.

 Thanks to all the contributors and users who help improve this project!